Astridyusidiah/sepsis-early-warning-icu-ml/README.md

-# Sepsis Early Warning in ICU Patients Using Machine Learning
+# Sepsis Risk Stratification in ICU Patients Using Aggregated Clinical Features

 This repository implements a machine learning pipeline for early warning risk prediction of sepsis in ICU patients using routinely collected clinical variables.